-Alice Riley was able to postpone her execution due to her pregnancy, but was hanged on January 19, 1735 after giving birth.
+Alice Riley was able to postpone her execution due to her pregnancy.
+She was hanged on January 19, 1735 after giving birth.
 Her child, a son named James, died two weeks later.
 Richard White escaped prison and was later caught and hanged.
 Sightings of a pale, redheaded woman begging for help finding her baby are common in Wright Square.

 The yellow fever wasn’t the only disease that plagued the people in the early days of Savannah.
 Right off Reynolds Square, there was supposedly a property that was used for the malaria patients.
 This hospital included a makeshift crematorium.
-Legend says that victims of the disease were wrapped in sheets and their bodies were burned, right in the middle of what is now the square, to prevent the disease from spreading.
+Legend says that victims of the disease were wrapped in sheets and were burned to prevent the disease from spreading.
+Supposedly, this took place right in the middle of what is now the square.
 Perhaps that’s why when visitors photograph John Wesley’s monument, strange apparitions and spots show up in the photos.

-The apparition of James Habersham Jr. has also been spotted at The Olde Pink House, which opens to the square, as well as his grandson who likes to order a beer at the basement bar.
+The apparition of James Habersham Jr. has also been spotted at The Olde Pink House, which opens to the square.
+His grandson, who likes to order a beer at the basement bar, appears from time to time.
 (Be careful in the basement, because slave children have been known to play tricks on people down there.)

 Wright Square is only one of the many haunted squares with spirits occupying the homes on its borders.
-Where Abercorn Street meets East Macon Street, guests will find both the Andrew Low House and Hamilton-Turner Inn opening to Lafayette Square.
-Tragedy may not have struck the square, but the unsettling stories behind closed doors have not stayed indoors—and neither have their ghosts.
+Where Abercorn Street meets East Macon Street, guests will find both the Andrew Low House and Hamilton-Turner Inn.
+The structures open into Lafayette Square.
+Tragedy may not have struck the square, but the unsettling stories of the area.

-Known for its magnificent, the Hamilton-Turner Inn was built in 1873 for Samuel Pugh Hamilton, the mayor of Savannah who was also a jeweler and collector of artwork.
-His home became somewhat of a private art museum and rumors say he took measures extraordinary measures to protect it, even hiring a guard to stand watch on the roof with a rifle.
+Known for its magnificent, the Hamilton-Turner Inn was built in 1873 for Samuel Pugh Hamilton.
+Hamilton was the mayor of Savannah who was also a jeweler and collector of artwork.
+His home became somewhat of a private art museum.
+Rumors say he took extraordinary measures to protect it, even hiring a guard to stand watch on the roof with a rifle.
 The story goes that one night his guard was found dead.
 With no one willing to replace him, some say that Hamilton went up there to keep watch.
 Coincidence or not, Hamilton soon developed a sickness and died in 1899.
 Whether the home is cursed is up for debate, but who is the cigar-smoking man on the rooftop so many have seen?

 Five blocks south, Calhoun Square is host to a set of spirited abodes.
 Rumors and legends abound at 432 Abercorn Street.
 From a daughter who died of heat stroke and dehydration after her father tied to a chair and left her for days to a family with four daughters who went out and returned to find three of the girls dead.
 Reports of pounding, crying and even giggling have surfaced, as well as an overwhelming chill in the air near this dilapidated building.